Uthopik/astronex-python-3/README.md

 # Astro-Nex (Python 3 / GTK3)

-Astronex is a program for calculating and drawing astrological charts according to the API Method.
+Astronex is an astrology program for calculating and drawing charts according to the API Method.
 Used in Huber method.
 Python 3 version.

 Under **Settings -------> Colours**, you can switch the interface between Light and Dark Mode.